KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 In the next section, [Building KDE software with kde-builder]({{< ref "kde-builder-compile" >}}), we have a more in-depth look into the build process.
 To solve any build issues, you can check out [Installing build dependencies]({{< ref "help-dependencies" >}}).

 `kde-builder` is now set up for building! 🎉

-{{< alert color="success" title="💡 A chance to contribute">}}

-If you discover any external dependencies needed to build KDE software that were not installed with `kde-builder --install-distro-packages`, for example using our guide on [Installing Build Dependencies]({{< ref "help-dependencies" >}}), please send a merge request to the [repo-metadata/distro-dependencies](https://invent.kde.org/sysadmin/repo-metadata/-/tree/master/distro-dependencies) repository to include the needed packages in the list.

-{{< /alert >}}

 ### Updating kde-builder